GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 - `mv elasticsearch-7.17.13 elasticsearch`
 - `rm elasticsearch-7.17.13-linux-x86_64.tar.gz`
 - `./elasticsearch/bin/elasticsearch`
-  - This will take a moment, some files are being created, wait until a mesage saying setup has been done appears.
-- `CTRL + C`
+- **This will keep running.
+Leave this program open and continue in a new terminal window.**

 ## Create & setup Python Virtual Environment
+In a new terminal we'll setup a Virtual Environment that allows us to manage the package installations for DataSpace in an isolated way.
 - `cd /opt/DIGILAB/the-dataspace-project-v6`
 - `python3 -m venv ENV`
 - `source ENV/bin/activate`
 - `pip install -U pip setuptools wheel`
 - `pip install arches==6.2.5`

 # 4. Running DataSpace for the first time
-The main steps to run DataSpace the first time are:
-- Add node_modules to project
-- Create the database

-**From now own, make sure everything is run from the (ENV) virtual environment with:**
-- **`source /opt/DIGILAB/the-dataspace-project-v6/ENV/bin/activate`**

-**From now own, make sure you are running elasticsearch at all times in a second terminal with:**
+From now own, make sure you are running elasticsearch at all times in a **second terminal** with:
 - **`cd /opt/DIGILAB/the-dataspace-project-v6/elasticsearch`**
 - **`./bin/elasticsearch`**

+From now own, make sure everything is run from the (ENV) virtual environment with:
+- **`source /opt/DIGILAB/the-dataspace-project-v6/ENV/bin/activate`**

+The main steps to run DataSpace the first time are:
+1. Add node_modules to project
+2. Create the database
+3. Set the IP address of the server where its running
+4. Run the server

 ## Add node_modules to project
-- `cd /opt/DIGILAB/the-dataspace-project-v6/arches_project`
+- `cd /opt/DIGILAB/the-dataspace-project-v6/arches_project-v6`
 - `yarn install`
   - This might take a minute or two

 ## Create the database
 - `cd /opt/DIGILAB/the-dataspace-project-v6`
 - `python manage.py setup_db`
-  - Confirm with `y`
+  - Confirm "destroy & rebuild database" with '`y`'

+## Set IP address of server
-Once the command has finished executing with no errors, run the server:
+Once the `setup_db` command has finished executing with no errors, we have to add the IP address a variable in the settings file to be able to access it.

+- Create a copy of settings_local.py.template & rename it to settings_local.py:
+  - `cd /opt/DIGILAB/the-dataspace-project-v6/arches-project-v6`
+  - `cp settings_local.py.template settings_local.py`
+- Find your computers IP address:
+  - `hostname -I`
+- Replace "XXX.XXX.XXX.XXX" with your IP address and run the command:
+  - `cd ../docs/config-scripts`
+  - `python add_local_ip.py ALLOWED_HOSTS.json new_ip XXX.XXX.XXX.XXX`
+    - Be sure to replace XXX.XXX.XXX.XXX with your computer's IP address!

+## Run the server
+DataSpace provides a local server service to run and test the platform while on a development phase.
+You can activate and run the server with:
+- `cd /opt/DIGILAB/the-dataspace-project-v6`
-- `python manage.py runserver`
+- `python manage.py runserver XXX.XXX.XXX.XXX:8000`
+  - Replace "XXX.XXX.XXX.XXX" with your IP address!

-**DataSpace should be now running and be accesible from a browser at: `127.0.0.1:8000`**
+**DataSpace should be now running and be accesible from a browser with any computer on the same network on: `XXX.XXX.XXX.XXX:8000`**

 # 5. Future DataSpace runs